RMIT has two stipend scholarships available. The RTP Stipend Scholarship (RSS) and the RMIT Research Stipend Scholarship (RRSS).

 All scholarship applicants must provide evidence from an academic member of staff who agrees to supervise your research when submitting an expression of interest.

 If you intend to apply for one of these scholarships, it is recommended that you start the application process without delay and submit your expression of interest as soon as possible.
-There may be strong competition to for places in some of the research projects on offer.
+There may be strong competition for places in some of the research projects on offer.

 In 2024, the RSS and RRSS provide the following benefits to recipients: